Set up Watchtower to auto-update running Docker containers to ensure you get the latest features and more importantly any security fixes.

 Confirm the Docker container is now running by using the following command:

-That's it, The Watchtower container will connect into the docker socket and identify all of the containers and associated images that are being run on our VPS and will periodically check for any updates.
+That's it, The Watchtower container will connect to the docker socket and identify all of the containers and associated images that are being run on our VPS and will periodically check for any updates.
 If an update is found Watchtower will stop the container and relaunch it with the new image in a matter of seconds, all without you lifting a finger!